Black and white photo showing two symmetrical cloaked men, with a bird hovering around plants

 On the other hand, I’m sure we’ve all seen viral videos of animals seeming to act in very sophisticated, even altruistic ways.
 For example, remember the dog that saved its friend from drowning in a pool.
 Or what about Vali, the Hungarian bear who rescues a drowning crow?
 Of course, I could go on with many other instances of seemingly selfless animals.

-Yet the criteria that we use to think about morality and ethics remains firmly anthropocentric in many ways, especially in the academy.
+Yet the criteria that we use to think about morality and ethics remains firmly anthropocentric (centered around humans) in many ways, especially in the academy.
 If animals are not cognitively aware, and their actions are not motivated by a conscious emotion or even consent, moral philosophers often dismiss animals as moral agents.
 Morality is conceived as an expression of rationality.

 Yet personally, my intuition tells me that there is more to the story.
 Indeed, any dog owner knows that dogs really are all “good boys” (or girls) — sorry, cat lovers.
 These intuitions and the appearance of moral behavior prompt Welsh philosopher Mark Rowlands to take a more favorable view toward animals as moral subjects.